opencleveland/opencleveland.github.io/_posts/blog/2017-03-29-MARCH_recap.md

 https://docs.google.com/spreadsheets/d/1yASJW3C-Dg4-klOAOIwrjzHVMsLKb-ETmULT9_9rrxU/edit#gid=1449833507

 (Want to help?
 Download the 2016 campaign finance reports for jackson, F at http://boe.cuyahogacounty.us/en-US/campaign-finance-reports.aspx
-then review each row in the spreadsheet
+then compare each in the spreadsheet to the
 (need more direction or help? email us at opencleveland@gmail.com)

 Need to geocode (geocoding is the processing of taking addresses into longitude and latitude) which is needed for any geospatial analysis and to display locations on web maps? try https://geoservices.tamu.edu/